minishift/minishift/README.md

 The code base is forked from the [Minikube](https://github.com/kubernetes/minikube) project.

 Contributions, questions, and comments are all welcomed and encouraged!
-Minishift developers hang out on IRC in the #openshift-dev channel on Freenode.
+Minishift developers hang out on IRC in the #minishift channel on Freenode.

 If you want to contribute, make sure to follow the [contribution guidelines](CONTRIBUTING.md) when you open issues or submit pull requests.